R-a-m-o-n-a/Final-MIS-Project/README.md

 - **visual mode**: seeing the game on a laptop screen
 - **auditory/haptics mode**: utilizes sound and haptic feedback to map what is happening on the screen and guide players through the game.

-For sighted people, the auditory/haptics mode provides a chance to look beyond the visual-first paradigm and experience relying on other senses.
+For sighted people, the auditory/haptics mode provides a chance to experience gaming beyond the visual-first paradigm and try out relying on other senses.

 ### Obstacles

+There are two types of obstacles that players need to avoid:
 - yellow walls to be dodged by tilting the torso
 - red walls to be jumped over by clapping